RoboticBase/example-turtlebot3/README.md

 # RoboticBase example: Deploy robot programs on TurtleBot3

 This repository is example of "RoboticBase-core".
+The latest version (0.4.1) conforms to [FIWARE Release 7.6](https://github.com/FIWARE/catalogue/releases/tag/FIWARE_7.6).

 ## Description
 "RoboticBase" is a robot management platform based on [FIWARE](http://www.fiware.org/) which enables you to manage and operate many kinds of robots and IoT devices as interactions of contexts.